apache/cassandra/doc/source/architecture/dynamo.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Cassandra, in a slight departure from Dynamo, chooses a storage interface that is more sophisticated then "simple key value" stores but significantly less complex than SQL relational data models.
+Cassandra, in a slight departure from Dynamo, chooses a storage interface that is more sophisticated than "simple key-value" stores but significantly less complex than SQL relational data models.
 Cassandra presents a wide-column store interface, where partitions of data contain multiple rows, each of which contains a flexible set of individually typed columns.
 Every row is uniquely